 Over 100 districts were considered and 20 were selected for panelist review based on their level of comprehension, geographic representation, and variation in size.
 Using a rubric designed by the Collaborative and CRPE to support district officials, panelists reviewed reopening plans, as well as online communications and resources.

-After receiving applications from more than half of the states, we are pleased to announce that we have selected 12 distinguished individuals from diverse backgrounds, including parent and community advocacy, education, and public health, to serve as our peer reviewers.
+After receiving applications from more than half of the states, we selected 16 distinguished individuals from diverse backgrounds, including parent and community advocacy, education, and public health, to serve as our peer reviewers.

 Executive Vice President, TNTP

 “I hope to ensure that educational inequities that already exist for many of our most vulnerable students, including students of color, are not further exacerbated, and that instead we find ways to accelerate student achievement rather than simply remediate.”

 “It is difficult to overstate the urgency and complexity facing schools and districts as they prepare for reopening.
 We are in the throes of the biggest event of the century, a problem that touches every single child in the country and threatens to derail the life trajectory of tens of millions of students.
 It is incumbent upon all of us to do our part to support our families and educators as they prepare for a school year unlike any in recent memory.”